philanc/slua/README.md

 ### Pre-built binaries

-The Linux binary version of  slua has been built on a x86 (32-bit) platform with the Musl C library (version 1.1.10)
+The Linux x86 binary version of  slua has been built on a x86 (32-bit) platform with the Musl C library (version 1.1.10)

-The Windows32 version has been build with MinGW (not available yet)

 ### Related projects